scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 Install the following tools on your host machine:
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install): In this guide, AWS CLI is used to create a kubeconfig file to access the EKS cluster.
-* [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage EKS cluster.
+* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-kubectl-binary-with-curl-on-linux): Kubernetes command-line tool to manage EKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements

 * You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
 * Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) deployment.
+* [Cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) must be configured to adjust the number of pods in your cluster when pods fails.

 ### Recommendations